 Real Estate, Construction, and Infrastructure

-Evaluate whether the proposed M&A transaction triggers filing obligations and/or raises other competition-related issues; evaluate and propose alternative transaction structures as needed.
+Evaluate whether the proposed transaction triggers filing obligations and/or raises other competition-related issues; evaluate and propose alternative transaction structures as needed.

 Formulate plans for notification of concentration of undertakings, prepare attendant filing materials, and manage communications with regulatory authorities in order to obtain requisite approvals.